newrelic-experimental/newrelic-sidekick/README.md

  Sidekick is a tool written in Node.js for processing `.side` files.
 It is designed to work with Selenium IDE projects, allowing you to filter and export your test suites into New Relic Scripted Browser compatible files.

+ ## NPM

+You can find this package on npm: [newrelic-sidekick](https://www.npmjs.com/package/newrelic-sidekick)

  ## Installation

  You can install Sidekick globally using npm: